 The first issue of the British Section's journal came out in the winter of 1964/65.
 It was intended that the journal would bring our members closer together and it was intended particularly for those who lived too far away from London to attend meetings.
 Captain A.G.
 Course was its first editor and he wrote in his first editorial, "The object of this small journal is to promote and strengthen the ties of comradeship which bind us together and to keep alive the memories of the ships in which we sailed".
 Today, forty years later, this is still the aim of this journal.
 Its readership has changed with the years, it is younger and now primarily yacht crew rather than former Merchant, or Royal Navy, officers and men with experience of commercial sail.

 The journal has always been published twice a year, its content and the format has remained basically the same inspite of five changes of editor and several methods of production.
 The first journals were typed by Mrs Alice Course who continued to do so until the death of her husband in 1976.
-Since then the present editor, Chris Roche, has moved onto using modern computer technology.
+The next editor, Chris Roche, moved onto using modern computer technology.

 The aim of this selective index is to provide access to information about individual members, sailing vessels and yachts.
 Various other topics are also covered, such as reports about the annual international congress.
 It is not intended to cover the mention of every individual member or vessel unless the content warrants it.

-It is hoped that "annual additions to the index" will be published with a cumulative index very ten years.
+It is hoped that "annual additions to the index" will be published with a cumulative index every ten years.

 Index of former British members of the AICH.